 Name: Cory Anthony Booker

-Booker also attended the University of Oxford in England as a Rhodes scholar and received a graduate degree in 1994.
+Education After high school, Booker went to Stanford University in California, where he played football.
+He also attended the University of Oxford in England as a Rhodes scholar and received a graduate degree in 1994.
 He then went to Yale Law School.

 What you might not know about him: